-- c.
-Slide the shuttle out of the server. - 9.
-If you are installing a SCSI device, go to step 10.
-If you are installing an IDE device, go to step 11 on page 80. - 10.
-Install the two-drop SCSI cable: - a.
+- b.
 Locate the two-drop SCSI cable.
-The two-drop SCSI cable is located in the bottom of your server between the open bays and the power supply area.
-It is folded and restrained with a cable clamp. - b.
-Connect one of the connectors on the two-drop SCSI cable to the back of the drive. - c.
-Connect the other end of the two-drop SCSI cable to the SCSI connector on the power backplane. - d.
-Go to step 12. - 11.
+The two-drop SCSI cable comes with your server and is located in the bottom of your server between the open bays and the power supply area.
+It is folded and restrained with a cable clamp. - c.
+Connect one of the connectors on the two-drop SCSI cable to the back of the drive. - d.
+Go to step 12 on page 81. - 11.
 To install an IDE device, such as a CD-ROM or a DVD-ROM, use the two-drop IDE cable that comes with the option. - a.
-Remove the cable that connects the CD-ROM to the IDE connector on the power backplane. - b.
-Using the two-drop cable that came with your IDE option, connect the CD-ROM and IDE device you are installing to the IDE connector on the power backplane. - c.
-Set the jumper on the back of the new IDE option as secondary. - 12.
+Remove the cable that connects the CD-ROM to the IDE connector on the power backplane.

+- b.
+Use the two-drop cable that came with your IDE option to connect the CD-ROM and IDE device that you are installing to the IDE connector on the power backplane. - c.
+Set the jumper on the back of the new IDE option to secondary. - 12.
 Connect a power cable to the back of the drive.
 Power cables for removable-media drives come installed in your server.
 The connectors are keyed and can be inserted only one way. - 13.
 If you are installing another 5.25-inch drive, do so now.
 Otherwise, continue with step 14. - 14.
 Connect the shuttle. - a.
 Disengage the retaining levers from the notches on the chassis. - b.
 Move the retaining levers toward the front of the server. - c.
 Secure the retaining levers in the horizontal position. - 15.
-If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 90.
+If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 92.